iammukeshm/CleanArchitecture.WebApi/README.md

 ## Announcment!

 I am no longer supporting this project.
 No more new features will be added to this repository.
-I am building a .NET WebApi 6.0 with better features and Multitenancy ofcourse!
+I am building a .NET WebApi 6.0 Clean Architecture Boilerplate Project with better features and Multitenancy ofcourse!
 Visit the new project - https://github.com/fullstackhero/dotnet-webapi-boilerplate

 ## Releases
 v1.1 - Stable Release - [Download the Stable Release](https://github.com/iammukeshm/CleanArchitecture.WebApi/releases/tag/v1.1)